The Middle Way

 Order is not critical

-An argument can be made that these books exist as much based on the order of words spoken as the simple sum-total of all words ever spoken and written.
+An argument can be made that these books exist as much based on the order of words spoken as the sum-total of all words ever spoken and written.

 Chanting and singing